-The goal of a drug rehab is to help clients to re-integrate into their community as productive and valued people.
+The goal of our PA drug rehab is to help clients to re-integrate into their community as productive and valued people.
 The Whole Person Recovery concept is a way of understanding the process of rehabilitation as a long journey.
 The various methods and contexts for rehabilitation – such as individual, group and family counseling, self-help groups, and vocational rehabilitation – are vehicles for the journey.

 But the client is not a passive passenger in these vehicles.
 With the help of the counselor, he is now back in the driving seat on the new journey along his life path.
-The counsellor acts as a guide and shows the route, takes on board traveling companions and can even act as mechanic to ensure that the vehicles are properly maintained.
-The vehicles of therapy and the support of the counsellor are essential, but the recovering person can only progress on the journey through his own participation and energies.
+The counselor acts as a guide and shows the route, takes on board traveling companions and can even act as a mechanic to ensure that the vehicles are properly maintained.
+The vehicles of therapy and the support of the counselor are essential, but the recovering person can only progress on the journey through his own participation and energies.

-As the client comes out of the detoxification phase of treatment you can start to lay the foundations of the rehabilitation process.
+As the client comes out of the detoxification phase of addiction treatment you can start to lay the foundations of the rehabilitation process.
 Abstinence in itself is not enough.
 If the addict does not see the benefits of remaining abstinent she will relapse sooner or later.
 The recovering person needs active guidance to clarify the paths to a major change in lifestyle.